daiyi/blog/source/_posts/Signaling-in-tech-is-some-fucked-up-shit.md

 tags:
   - personal
   - tech
+summary: I am exactly as cool as I was before I started writing clojure.
 ---
 ## I am exactly as cool as I was before I started writing clojure.